Providing research-based information on crop health in South Dakota

 - ~90% of submissions are crop related (row/grain crops)

 - ~10% of submissions relate to horticulture, turf or forestry

-- ~65% of sample submitters are commercial category (growers, crop managers, retailers, etc.)
+- ~65% of samples submitted are commercial (growers, crop managers, retailers, etc.)

-- ~35% of sample submitters are non-commercial (homeowners, gardeners, urban, etc.)
+- ~35% of samples submitted are non-commercial (homeowners, gardeners, urban, etc.)